gitops-jml/gitops-with-rhacm/README.md

 - one as the hub cluster which will host RHACM,
 - the other as a managed cluster to deploy the applications

-execute the following steps:
+Execute the following steps on the Hub Cluster:
 - fork and clone the current repository on your laptop\
 `cd ; git clone https://github.com/gitops-jml/gitops-with-rhacm.git`
-- install RHACM on the Hub Cluster : RHACM is available as an operator in the OperatorHub ;  Complete the installation by creating a multiclusterhub instance
+- install RHACM: RHACM is available as an operator in the OperatorHub ;  Complete the installation by creating a multiclusterhub instance
 - find the route to RHACM using the OCP console NEtworking/routes from open-cluster-management project
 - open the RHACM console by clicking on the route
 - import the managed cluster into the Hub Cluster using the button under Infrastructure/Clusters and running the generated command on the managed cluster